TIBCOSoftware/snappydata/docs/connectors/gemfire_connector.md

 trait GridResolver {

   /**
-    * Optional method to identify the locators and delegate to SnappyData for creating connection
+    * Optional method to identify the locators and delegate to TIBCO ComputeDB for creating connection
     * pool using [[GridHelper]].
 Invoked once in the lifecycle.
     * @param gfeGridProps
     * @param gridHelper